-WE ARE CELEBRATING OUR 10TH BIRTHDAY!
+WE HAVE CELEBRATED OUR 10TH BIRTHDAY!

-WE ARE CELEBRATING OUR 10TH BIRTHDAY! founded in 2008 and becoming a charity in 2012, we have from our inception been based in the heart of our community in North Lambeth.
+WE HAVE CELEBRATED OUR 10TH BIRTHDAY! founded in 2008 and becoming a charity in 2012, we have from our inception been based in the heart of our community in North Lambeth.
 Our programs and projects respond to local need for all ages and abilities to increase wellbeing, education, skills and employment through the arts especially for young people with lived experience of mental health issues, homelessness and poverty, and young carers.

 Learn2Film2£arn (Film with Health in MIND) was born in response to requests from young people in our locality in 2013; since when we have delivered industry approved and funded film skills and employment training courses to over 100 young adults, 85% of whom have moved into paid entry level work in the industry, 5% entered higher education, 5% are in fulltime other jobs or training.
 We are proud of the inclusivity of our courses; they engage the widest demographic of young adults encompassing BAME, disability, gender, educational attainment- and the difference these young people tell us it makes to their lives.